Davorak/SASEhack/readme.md

 * copy files to edison.
 I am using the 'deploy' script with my edisons ip address hard coded.
 The edisonClient fold contains a simple client to send data back to the server.

+* Change the `endpoint` variable `./edisonClient/index.js` to match the ip address of your server.

 * To run the client on the edison, use `node index.js` in the edisonClient folder.

 * On the server in the github repo run the server with `node server.js`

+Your server should now recieve json data from the edison and print it to the terminal on the server

 # Basic resources for SASEhack
 install ftdi drivers for mac: